macicchino/Food_Insecurity/README.md

 2. Come up with 2-3 Questions or Datasets to Focus on.
 Next meeting decide direction.

+3. What is our Goal ?
+  -  Urban Agricultural Growth - Micro Story
+  -  Global Agriculture - Macro Story

 ## Schedules

 Possible Additional Meetings on Wednesday (Not for Week 1 though )